Gio0300/app-insights-enrichment/README.md

 ## Parting thoughts

 Inaccurate telemetry data is wasteful at best and causes apathy at worst.
 Always ensure your observability solution is providing accurate data and actionable insights.
-If your observability platform is not providing you with the information you need I encourage you to invest the resources necessary to make it so.
+If your observability platform is not providing you with accurate information I encourage you to invest the resources necessary to make it so.